 4. Consider an enzyme or probiotic

-While you can’t supplement away issues with the foundation (i.e. a healthy diet and lifestyle), taking a probiotic or digestive enzyme may be a welcome support.
+While you can’t ‘supplement away’ issues with the foundation of your health (i.e. a healthy diet and lifestyle), taking a probiotic or digestive enzyme may be a welcome support.
 Some individuals can find benefit from digestive enzymes which aid the body’s natural ability to breakdown proteins, fats and carbohydrates, while probiotics can support a healthy balance of beneficial bacteria.

-There are plenty of foods which contain natural enzymes such as bananas, papaya and pineapple, while items such as kefir, sauerkraut, yogurt and tempeh offer a source of probiotics.
-If you are interested in considering a supplement, speak to your dietician or nutritionist for advice on the right one for you.
+There are plenty of foods that contain natural enzymes such as bananas, papaya and pineapple, while things like kefir, sauerkraut, yogurt and tempeh offer a source of probiotics.
+If you are interested in considering a supplement, speak to your dietitian or nutritionist for advice on the right one for you.

 Are you enjoying our new olive health guides?
 Share your thoughts with us @olivemagazine